-Independent external audits have been done in 2010 by Environmental Assessment Consult Ltd (EACL, 2011 by Dr. Kalema, by Forestry Stewardship Council (FSC) in 2011,2013, 2014,2015, 2016 and 2017 indicate that overall Continental Forests activities have got a positive contribution towards the environment.
+Independent external audits have been done in 2010 by Environmental Assessment Consult Ltd (EACL, 2011 by Dr. Kalema, by Forestry Stewardship Council (FSC) from 2011 to date, ,indicate that overall Continental Forests activities have got a positive contribution towards the environment.